Brand New Day (comics): The new status quo

 Following the events of "One More Day", Spider-Man's marriage to Mary Jane Watson has been erased, resulting in adjustments to his own history.
 Spider-Man's secret identity has also been forgotten by everyone, including people who knew his identity before his public unmasking.
 Harry Osborn is again alive; he has been living in Europe for several years.
 Aunt May is alive and well and volunteers in a homeless shelter.
 Peter has his original mechanical webshooters.
 Although "some people" vaguely recall that Spider-Man unmasked himself during the events of Civil War, they do not remember whose face was under the mask, and even if this is brought to their attention, they soon cease to worry about it.

 Brand New Day

-Spider-Man has not been seen for one hundred days because of the Superhuman Registration Act.
-Peter Parker is living at Aunt May's house while he searches for an affordable apartment.
-Peter decides to check in on the Daily Bugle, to discover that the Bugle is suffering from extreme financial difficulties.
-J. Jonah Jameson suffers a heart attack, due to stress.
+Spider-Man has not been seen for one hundred days due to the implementation of the Superhuman Registration Act.
+In the meantime, Peter Parker has been residing at Aunt May's house as he searches for an affordable apartment.
+Feeling concerned, Peter decides to visit the Daily Bugle and is shocked to learn about the publication's severe financial troubles.
+Unfortunately, the stress takes a toll on J. Jonah Jameson, who suffers a heart attack.